xapian/xapian-docsprint/howtos/collapsing.rst

 which collapsing eliminated.

-Beware that if you have a percentage cutoff active, then the collapse count will (at least in the current implementation) will always be either 0 or 1 as it is hard to tell if the collapsed documents would have failed the cutoff.
+Beware that if you have a percentage cutoff active, then the collapse count will always be either 0 or 1 as it is hard to tell if the collapsed documents would have failed the cutoff.

 Statistics
 ==========